tidalf/plugin.audio.qobuz/README.md

 Main Features:
 --------------

+- Gapless hires play of all the available qobuz library and your purchased items
 - Manage playlists (show/add/remove/create/rename/delete)
-- purchased items
-- recommended/most played/featured  albums by genre and type
+- Browse the recommended/most played/featured albums by genre and type
 - Search by track, album or artist
-- Gapless hires play
 - favorites support
-- Music Library bridge using flask
+- Music Library bridge using flask (allows you to cleanly scan your items into the kodi library)
 - Friends support (browse their public playlists)
 - Genre browsing
 - Public playlists